June 25th 2020

 2. Take antihistamines up to two weeks before you go on holiday (check with your doctor first - your GP can also prescribe some) or as soon as you start to develop the rash

 3. Shop for over the counter sprays and remedies (but with minimal ingredients - this is definitely a case of less is more.
 Fragrance has no place here).
-Odaban, £8.99 is an antiperspirant spray that's perfume-free and based on aluminium salt to reduce excess sweating; Magicool Plus Prickly Heat, £8 is a topical spray that cools the skin and is even prescribed on the NHS for moderate to severe cases; the Hyalual Aqualual Melt Water spray, from £12 is cooling and super hydrating, with hyaluronic acid; and lastly Eau Thermale Avene's Thermal Spring Water Spray, £10, is a great handbag essential for calming skin on the go.
+Odaban, £11.52 is an antiperspirant spray that's perfume-free and based on aluminium salt to reduce excess sweating; Magicool Plus Prickly Heat, £7.59 is a topical spray that cools the skin and is even prescribed on the NHS for moderate to severe cases and lastly Eau Thermale Avene's Thermal Spring Water Spray, £13, is a great handbag essential for calming skin on the go.

-4. "[Leave] the area as open and ‘ventilated’ as possible," advises Dr Williams, and try "cold water compresses and calamine lotion plus a light emollient (as calamine on its own can dry the skin and irritate a little)."
-I love Care's Aqueous Calamine Cream, £1.69, which has fixed my heat rash every year I've had it - buy online or find in your local pharmacy.
+4. "Leave the area as open and ‘ventilated’ as possible," advises Dr Williams, and try "cold water compresses and calamine lotion plus a light emollient (as calamine on its own can dry the skin and irritate a little)."
+I love Care's Aqueous Calamine Cream, £2, which has fixed my heat rash every year I've had it - buy online or find in your local pharmacy.

 5. Bathe it if needed in cool water.
-"If it's very itchy, try a colloidal oatmeal bath (like the Aveeno one, £8.19, great for kids) and use a mild topical steroid for a few days," adds Dr Bunting.
+"If it's very itchy, try a colloidal oatmeal bath (try the Aveeno one, great for kids, or make your own oat bath at home with this guide) and use a mild topical steroid for a few days," adds Dr Bunting.